On this page:

 Waltham Forest Catering provide school lunches to all of the primary schools except Mission Grove Primary, Hillyfield Primary Academy, Buxton School (Primary phase), St Patricks RC Primary, Davies Lane Primary, Mayville Primary, The Woodside & Annexe, Chingford Hall Primary, Whittingham Primary, Acacia Nursery, Church Hill Nursery and Low Hall Nursery.

-Download the Silver Standard primary spring term special/primary menu 2015 (2MB Word File)
+Download the Silver Standard primary Summer term special/primary menu 2015 (2MB Word File)